epikodelabs/switchboard/docs/build-model.md

       shards/*.json
 ```

+The generated server metadata records contribution dependencies, frame ids, address-resolvable branches, policies, hashes, and physical artifact files.
+It is an authorization and delivery index, not a serialized runtime `FrameTree`.

 Protected artifacts externalize Angular and Switchboard host modules.
 At runtime the generated host resolver registers those exact module namespaces so independently delivered artifacts do not create a second Angular or Switchboard identity.

+After authorization, the browser receives `framesFor()` contributions. `FrameRuntime` combines those contributions with the root slot entry and recompiles the active definition source used for address matching.
+Only rendering materializes `FrameNode` instances and their outlet ownership.

 The publication order is intentional: content-addressed artifacts are written first, server metadata is atomically swapped second, and stale artifacts are removed last.
 A failed public-host build publishes nothing.